stoeps13/connections-doc/source/connectors/admin/t_files_plugin_connect_server.md

 Log into HCL Connections servers to access Connections content from the sidebar applications.

+!!! note
-**Note:** The HCL Connections plug-in for IBM Notes now allows you to connect to an IBM Connections Cloud server to access Files and Activities and view business cards from the Notes sidebar.
+    The HCL Connections plug-in for IBM Notes now allows you to connect to an IBM Connections Cloud server to access Files and Activities and view business cards from the Notes sidebar.

 The support for connecting to an HCL Connections Cloud server depends on whether you are using Notes 8.5.3 or Notes 9.0.1.
 The table shows the different Cloud support for the different versions.